Fusaichi Pegasus

-Fusaichi Pegasus (フサイチペガサス, /ja/; April 12, 1997 – May 23, 2023) was a champion American Thoroughbred racehorse who won the 2000 Kentucky Derby, and subsequently set a record at auction—selling for US$70 million to Coolmore Stud.
+Fusaichi Pegasus (フサイチペガサス, /ja/; April 12, 1997 – May 23, 2023) was an American Thoroughbred racehorse who won the 2000 Kentucky Derby, and subsequently set a record at auction—selling for US$70,000,000 to Coolmore Stud.

 Background

+Nicknamed "Fu Peg", Fusaichi Pegasus was a son of Mr. Prospector and Angel Fever, a mare by leading sire Danzig.
+At the time of his breeding, he was nicknamed "Superman" by his breeder, Arthur Hancock.

-The colt was purchased as a yearling by Fusao Sekiguchi for $4 million, which was the highest price paid for a Kentucky Derby winner at the time.
+In July 1998, the colt was purchased as a yearling at the Keeneland sale by Fusao Sekiguchi for $4 million, which was the highest price paid for a Kentucky Derby winner at the time.
 His name is a combination of his owner's name, "Fusao", and the Japanese word for one, "ichi", to mean No. 1 or the best; the second half of his name came from that of a winged horse in Greek mythology.

-Nicknamed "Fu Peg", he was a son of Mr. Prospector and Angel Fever, a mare by leading sire Danzig.

 Racing career

 In early 2000, Fusaichi Pegasus won the Grade 2 San Felipe Stakes and Wood Memorial Stakes.

 Fusaichi Pegasus won the 2000 Kentucky Derby in a time of 2:01.12 for the 11/4 mile distance.
 At the time, it was the seventh fastest time in Kentucky Derby history; by the time of his death, it was the tenth fastest time.
 He was the first favorite to win the Kentucky Derby since Spectacular Bid in 1979 and the first horse to win the Kentucky Derby without winning a race as a two-year-old since Proud Clarion in 1967.
+He was also the last Kentucky Derby winner to be sired by Mr. Prospector.

-He then lost to Red Bullet in the Preakness Stakes.
+After the Derby, he lost to Red Bullet in the Preakness Stakes.
 After his loss in the Preakness Stakes, he did not race in the third leg of the Triple Crown, the Belmont Stakes.

+On November 4, he made his final career start in the Breeder's Cup Classic, finishing a disappointing sixth.